 Non-electrical accessories may include accessories like seat covers, foot rests, etc., which are not factory fitted.
 These can also be covered on the payment of an extra premium.

-ANS: If your motorbike has been stolen or lost, you will first have to get in touch with your insurance company and the police.
+If your motorbike has been stolen or lost, you will first have to get in touch with your insurance company and the police.
 To file a claim for loss or theft of bike, you should have a third-party cover and fire and theft cover or a comprehensive cover in your policy.
 You will need to file a First Information Report (FIR) with the police instantly after you realise that your bike has been stolen or lost.
 You will then need to fill your claim form with relevant details regarding your vehicle policy.
 Next, you have to submit your documents with your driving licence, registration certificate of your bike, a letter written to the RTO about the theft, and your FIR.
 Then, the police will provide the final ‘non-traceable’ report.
-Once, the claim is accepted, you will have to move the RC of the vehicle in favour of the insurer.
-You will also have to give your keys and provide a letter of subrogation to your insurer.
-You will then have to give your payment receipt and repair bills to your insurance company.
+Once, the claim is accepted, you will have to move the RC of the vehicle in favour of the insurer.to give your payment receipt and and repair bills to your insurance company.
 According to the surveyor’s report, a particular amount will be returned to you within a period of 7 working days.